-The cost model of tomorrow is not click-centric, but user-centric.
+The cost model of tomorrow is not click-centric, but consumer-centric.

-The future tracking platforms will allow you to map the entire history of users’ interactions, get data on all the touchpoints and adjust your messaging accordingly.
+The future tracking platforms will allow you to map the entire history of consumers’ interactions, get data on all the touchpoints and adjust your messaging accordingly.

-So the biggest technical advancement will allow to offer a consistent and unifying marketing experience to users.
+So the biggest technical advancement will allow to offer a consistent and unifying marketing experience to consumers.